 Getting the Most from Expedia

 - Becoming an Expedia member and using its loyalty program will net you the best results, especially if you use the app.
-This program gives you points and $25 for your next booking just for downloading the app, and you’ll get double points by booking on the app too.
+This program gives you points and $25 for your next booking just for downloading the app, and you’ll get double points by booking on the app, too.
 You can move up to higher tiers by earning more points.
-Higher tiers receive double or triple the number of points for each booking and other benefits.
-You can redeem the points for almost anything on the app at a rate of 0.7 per $1.
+Higher tiers receive double or triple points for each booking and other benefits.
+You can redeem the points for almost anything on the app at 0.7 per $1.

 - Check for coupons on the app and website and clip them for use later.

 - Signing up for the site’s custom newsletter includes deals that are otherwise not advertised.

 - Booking package deals will also save you money, and if your flight plans are flexible, you can also rack up substantial hotel discounts by taking advantage of the app’s last-minute hotel deals.